-Since August 2017, I have been teaching at the School of Divinity offering courses on the Sociology and Anthropology of religion.
-I have guest lectured and tutored on a number of courses in the School of Social and Political Science that include: Gender and Development, Sociology and Global Change, Sociology 2B: Researching Social Life and South Asia: Culture, Politics and Economy.
+I have taught in Religious Studies, International Development and have guest lectured and tutored on a number of courses in the School of Social and Political Science that include: Gender and Development, Sociology and Global Change, Sociology 2B: Researching Social Life and South Asia: Culture, Politics and Economy.

-2017.
+2018.
 'Now it is difficult to Get Married': Contextualising Cross-Regional Marriage and Bachelorhood in a North Indian Village, in Sharada Srinivasan and Shuzhuo Li (eds.).
 Scarce Women and Surplus Men in China and India: Macro Demographics versus Local Dynamics.
-Springer.
+Cham: Springer.

 2011 with Devi Mohan, Taneesha.
 ‘Of Marriage and Migration: Bengali and Bihari Brides in a U.P.
 Village’.
 Indian Journal of Gender Studies 18 (3): 311-340.